pluja/awesome-privacy/README.md

 ## Automation Tools
 <img width="16" src="misc/forbidden.png"> </img> **Avoid**

-Any cloud automation tool that doesn't shows clarity on how data is stored and used in the background.
+Any automation tool that doesn't make its source code available to you.
+Since automation tools connect to your accounts with 3rd party apps and get stretch permissions to them, it's crucial to understand how they process and store your data, so having their code public is the best protection.

 <img width="16" src="misc/check.png"> </img>  **Instead use**